All the best Black Friday appliance sales

 More home cooking means more dishes, but you can keep things clean with exclusive savings on GE’s Dry Boost 5-Decibel Dishwasher with Hard Food Disposer ($429, originally $709; lowes.com).
 Store wine at the perfect temp with the Hisense 54-Bottle Wine Chiller ($449, originally $799; lowes.com), which holds enough bottles to at least get you through the winter (well, maybe).

-The highly-rated Maytag 4.3-cubic-foot High-Efficiency Top-Load Washer ($549, originally $799; lowes.com) automatically dispenses detergent and fabric softeners at the most effective time in the wash cycle.
-We also recommend the well-rated Black+Decker’s Spillbuster Cordless Carpet Cleaner ($79.99, originally $99.99; lowes.com), perfect for scrubbing stains out of rugs and upholstery.
+The highly rated Maytag 4.3-cubic-foot High-Efficiency Top-Load Washer ($549, originally $799; lowes.com) automatically dispenses detergent and fabric softeners at the most effective time in the wash cycle.
+We also recommend the well-rated Black+Decker Spillbuster Cordless Carpet Cleaner ($79.99, originally $99.99; lowes.com), perfect for scrubbing stains out of rugs and upholstery.

 Home Depot Black Friday deals

 Black Friday savings are already live and most last through December 2.
-Large appliances are up to 40% off, with extra savings when you purchase two or more eligible appliances totalling at least $498: get an extra $50 off when you buy two eligible products, $100 off three, $175 off four, $350 off five, and a whopping $700 off when you purchase six.
+Large appliances are up to 40% off, with extra savings when you purchase two or more eligible appliances totaling at least $498; get an extra $50 off when you buy two eligible products, $100 off three, $175 off four, $350 off five and a whopping $700 off when you purchase six.

 Prices on select small appliances are slashed too, with up to 40% off floor care, microwaves, wine and beverage coolers and upright freezers; 35% off mini fridges; and 30% off ice makers.